v0lt13/EditorAttributesDocs/docs/source/GettingStarted/howtouse.rst

 	// Invalid, Non-Behaivour classes and structs that are not marked as serializable are not serialized by unity public CustomRawClass field07;

-	// Invalid, Interfaces are not serialized by unity (which is dumb) public IInterface field08;

 For more details about unity serialization see `this <https://docs.unity3d.com/Manual/script-Serialization.html>`_

 Attribute Order
 ---------------

 The logic of all attributes is executed in the order they are written (left to right), meaning the last attribute can override the functionality of the previous attribute if the functionality is similar.
 In the following example the :doc:`../Attributes/NumericalAttributes/timefield` will execute before the :doc:`../Attributes/DecorativeAttributes/suffix` meaning the suffix will fail to add because of how the :doc:`../Attributes/NumericalAttributes/timefield` is drawn::